TylerLo416/CSE-158-Assignment-2/joey_model_explanation.md

 - F1:  0.32841691248770893
 - AUC: 0.8961211497617502

+I ordered the scores assigned by the function, highest to lowest.
+Below descirbes different stats on the positions of spoilers on the list (out of 15.5K entries in test data):

+- First spoiler position:  75 (top 0.5%)
+- Last spoiler position:  12104 (top 78%)
+- Average spoiler position:  1805.1797520661157 (top 12%)

 ## Goal Comparison

 We came short of our goal due to limiting the data we used (as a result of space constraints caused by BERT model taking up so much space):